 Are you feeling the heat?
 You’re lucky.
 Mid July in Paris and we’re thinking of putting the heating on indoors as we watch the torrential rain.
 At least there’s no need to worry about sunburn and slapping on the sunscreen.
 On the other hand, I’m seeing poor friends having to deal with soaring, sky-high, sweltering temperatures.

 While our American friends are enduring the worst drought since 1956, they’re hopefully enjoying National Ice Cream month, at least.
 Although we’re not craving ice cream just now as much as we should in Paris, I have a solution for our differences in temperatures.
 Needing something ice cold?
 Needing ice cream but with some heat?
-Here’s my solution: Pistachio, Vanilla and Wasabi Ice Cream.
+Here’s my solution with an intriguingly delicious Pistachio Vanilla Wasabi Ice Cream.

 One of my favourite French chefs is William Ledeuil of Ze Kitchen Galérie in Paris (and KGB).
 He makes the most incredible dessert consisting of a white chocolate and wasabi ice cream and serves it with a pistachio and green tea sauce, fresh strawberries and either crumble or wasabi meringues.
 The flavour combination is simply incredible!